Recovering From Crashes Caused By Uninsured Motorists

-Carrying a minimum level of auto insurance coverage is required by Colorado law.1 Nevertheless, many motorists find ways to get around the law, driving with less or no insurance coverage.
+Carrying a minimum level of auto insurance coverage is required by Colorado law.
+Nevertheless, many motorists find ways to get around the law, driving with less or no insurance coverage.

-In fact, some data indicates that as many as 1 in every 6 Colorado motorists is uninsured.
+In fact, some data indicate that as many as one in every six Colorado motorists is uninsured.
 This puts Colorado in the top 10 states for uninsured drivers.

 While this fact may be distressing, what can be worse is being hit by an uninsured driver.